cremerlab/useless_expression/code/processing/growth_rates/2021-08-26_r1_DoubleKO_acetate/README.md

 3. A preculture was prepared by diluting the seed culture 1:300 into prewarmed acetate minimal medium and allowed to grow for 12 hours at 37° C to an OD_600nm_ of ≈ 0.5.
-4. Precultues were diluted  1:20 into fresh acetate minimal medium prewarmed to 37° C.
+4. Precultues were diluted  1:20 into fresh acetate minimal medium prewarmed to 37° C. The culture of ∆his ∆nmp was diluted 1:5 as it's OD was significantly lower.
 4. A fresh 96 well plate was filled with water in blank wells.
 The remaining wells were filled with 200 µL of diluted and mixed cultures as appropriate and described in the section "Plate Layout".